Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: Metric perturbations induced by oscillating dark matter

-In this section, we will derive and solve the equations of motion for the metric perturbations, which originate from the coherent oscillation of scalar dark matter and from the acoustic oscillation of perfect fluid dark matter, separately.
-For scalar dark matter, pioneering work derived results in the limit of $k/m\ll1$ \cite{Khmelnitsky:2013lxt}.
-Here, we will extend the calculation to the subleading order.
+In this section, we derive and solve the equations of motion for metric perturbations originating from the coherent oscillation of scalar dark matter, as well as the acoustic oscillation of perfect fluid dark matter.
+For scalar dark matter, pioneering work obatined results in the limit of $k/m \ll 1$, where $m$ is the particle mass and $k (\equiv \lambda_\text{dB}^{-1})$ is the characteristic momentum derived from the de Broglie wavelength $\lambda_\text{dB}$ \cite{Khmelnitsky:2013lxt}.
+Since $k/m \simeq v_\text{Gal}$, where the typical dark matter velocity in our galaxy $v_\text{Gal} (\approx 10^{-3}c)$ is not very small, we extend the pioneering study to the subleading order of $k/m$.

 The perturbed Minkowski metric to the second order in the Newtonian gauge is given by